greenbone/docs/src/common/prerequisites.rst

 Choosing an Install Prefix
 --------------------------

-Before building the software stack a (root) directory needs to be chosen where the built software will be finally installed into.
-For example when building packages the distribution developers are setting this path to `/usr`.
-By default it is `/usr/local` which will also be used in this guide.
+Before building the software stack, a (root) directory must be chosen where the built software will finally be installed.
+For example, when building packages, the distribution developers set this path to `/usr`.

+By default, it is `/usr/local` which is also used in this guide.
 This directory will be stored in an environment variable :envvar:`INSTALL_PREFIX` to be able to reference it later.

 .. code-block::